Vendors & Designers

 Uan Wool

-Uan Wool is a family run artisan business based in the Braes of Angus on a traditional working hill farm.
-Alongside supplies for needle felting, we have developed a range of wool pillows with our own grown wool and can also make bespoke to suit individual needs for injury or self-care.
-Superior comfort and temperature regulation.
-From sheep to sleep since 2015.
+Uan Wool is a family run artisan business based on a traditional working hill farm.
+Alongside supplies for wet and needle felting they have developed a range of wool bed pillows made with their own grown wool, originally to help their asthmatic son sleep, but now to help everyone sleep with wool for superior comfort and temperature control.

 Uist Wool